aerial view of campanile

 To learn more go to the Integrated Health Scholars Program webpage

-List of student representatives and opportunities
+Student representatives and opportunities

 Students contribute to School of Social Welfare operations and assist administration by serving on advisory committees.
 Find current student representatives and committee descriptions below.